-[Add Requirements specific to this pump type]

-ADD DATA TABLES/SCHEDULES AT THE END OF THE SECTION TO PRESCRIBE THE PRELIMINARY AND FINAL FIELD DATA AND FREQUENCTY OF COLLECTION THAT SHALL BE COLLECTED AND SUBMITTED TO SUBSTANTIATE A FUNCTIONALITY OF A PUMP PERFORMING AS INTENDED.
-COORDINATE WITH INSTRUMENTATION AND CONTROL – TO THE EXTENT PRACTICAL, ALIGN DATA REQUIRED WITH AVAILABLE INSTRUMENTATION AND A PLC DATA LOG/HISTORIAN.

-ANY ADDITONAL TABLES MAY REQUIRE OTHER TABLE NUMBER REFERENCING TO BE UPDATED IN THIS SPECIFICAITON.

 General information and description

 Comply with Specification Section 46 00 00 – Equipment General Provisions.

 dynamic analysis

 SEE HAZEN “DYNAMIC ANALYSIS DECISION MATRIX” TO DETERMINE APPROPRIATE TYPES AND LEVELS OF ANALYSES REQUIRED.
 TYPES OF ANALYSIS INCLUDE “LATERAL” (SOMETIMES REFERRED TO AS “ROTOR LATERAL”), “TORSIONAL” (SOMETIMES REFERRED TO AS “ROTOR TORSIONAL”) AND “STRUCTURAL”.
 LEVELS OF ANALYSIS CONFORM TO THE LEVEL 1, 2 & 3 TERMINOLOGY IN ANSI/HI 9.6.8.
 THE DECISION MATRIX CALCULATIONS MAY ALSO INDICATE LEVEL “NONE”, MEANING THAT NO ANALSISIS IS REQUIRED.
 DECISION MATRIX CALCULATIONS SHOULD BE REVIEWED WITH A MEMBER OF THE PUMPING SERVICE GROUP OR AN EXPERIENCED PUMP DESIGN ENGINEER.